40+ Python Statistics For Data Science Resources

 They are often confounded, and some say that there is no difference and that the data scientist is actually a statistician.

-But in the end, if you put those opinions aside for a moment, most can agree on the fact that statistics is one of the core components of data science.
+But in the end, if you put those opinions aside for a moment, most can agree on the fact that statistics is one of the core components used in data science and is one of the core components.

-Today’s post will focus on how you can learn the statistics that you need to know to do data science.
-And how to do this with Python.
+Today’s post will focus on how you can learn statistics with Python.
+Including statistical analysis topics you will need to explore on your data science journey using Python.

 R is a good place to start with statistics.
 It was developed for statistical computing and graphics, so it offers a ton of statistical packages to its users.
 Python, on the other hand, is a general-purpose language that has many applications.